Wholesome Middle Grade Chapter Books for Boys

 The Fog Diver by Joel Ross

-Dystopian middle-grade!
-The world is covered by a deadly “fog” that kills humans so the humans live only on the highest mountain peaks.
+The world is covered by a deadly “fog” that kills humans so now people live only on the highest mountain peaks.
 Our heroes, a band of scavenging orphans, are trying to find something in the world below that they can sell in order to travel to another city where they can treat the cloud sickness of their beloved mother-figure.
 I loved the suspense, the fascinating world, the characters, and the happily ever after.
 I couldn’t tell from the ending if there will be more books because thankfully there was no cliff hanger.
-I gave this book to a 12-year old boy recently and he LOVED it so much.

 See You in the Cosmos by Jack Cheng